Ongud: Mongol Empire

 Many famous post-Genghis Mongols are of Ongud descent, including the well-known traveler, diplomat, and monk of the Church of the East, Rabban Bar Sauma (1220–1294).
 The Ongud proved good allies to Kublai.
 For example, the Ongud ruler George married Kublai's two granddaughters and fought against Kaidu, whose protégé Duwa captured and killed him later in 1298.
-A number of Öngüd were said to have been converted to Catholicism by John of Montecorvino (1246–1328).
+A number of Öngüd, including George, were said to have been converted to Catholicism by John of Montecorvino (1246–1328).

 After 1221 many Onguds were resettled in Khwarezm, where they served as governors for the Golden Horde.
 They formed part of the Argyns and the Mughal tribe.
 The Onguds in Mongolia became an otog of the Tumed in the 15th century.
-The Onguds gradually vanish from records and likely assimilated into other Turkic and Mongol tribes beginning in the post-Yuan period.
+The Onguds gradually vanished from historical records and likely assimilated into other Turkic and Mongol tribes beginning in the post-Yuan period.
 The Mongols of Inner Mongolia, Mongolia and western China eventually converted to Tibetan Buddhism from the 16th century onwards.